ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'peer\_identifiers', which encodes the node identifier that each of the selected group members has in the group.

-The specific format of public keys as well as of node identifiers of group members is specified by the application profile (OPT1, REQ12).
+The specific format of public keys as well as of node identifiers of group members is specified by the application profile (REQ6, REQ12).

-If the KDC does not store any public key associated with the specified node identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.
+If the KDC does not store any public key associated to the specified node identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

 The handler MAY enforce one of the following policies, in order to handle possible node identifiers that are included in the 'id_filter' element of the 'get_pub_keys' parameter of the request but are not associated to any current group member.
 Such a policy MUST be specified by the application profile (REQ16).